-Pension liability - At June 30, 2017, the District reported a liability of \$22,353,677 for its proportionate share of the ASRS' net pension liability.
-The net pension liability was measured As of June 30, 2016.
-The total pension liability used to calculate the net pension liability was determined using update procedures to roll forward the total pension liability from an actuarial valuation as of June 30, 2015, to the measurement date of June 30, 2016.
-The total pension liability as of June 30, 2016, reflects a change in actuarial assumption for a decrease in loads for future potential permanent benefit increases.
+The net asset and net liabilities were measured as of June 30, 2017.
+The total liability used to calculate the net asset or net liability was determined using updated procedures to roll forward the total liability from an actuarial valuation as of June 30, 2016, to the measurement date of June 30, 2017.
+The total pension liability as of June 30, 2017, reflects a change in actuarial assumption related to changes in loads for future potential permanent benefit increases.

-The District's proportion of the net pension liability was based on the District's actual contributions to the plan relative to the total of all participating employers' contributions for the year ended June 30, 2016.
-The District's proportion measured as of June 30, 2016, was 0.13849 percent, which was a decrease of 0.00458 from its proportion measured as of June 30, 2015.
+The District's proportion of the net asset or net liability was based on the District's actual contributions to the plan relative to the total of all participating employers' contributions for the year ended June 30, 2017.
+The District's proportion measured as of June 30, 2017, and the change from its proportions measured as of June 30, 2016 were: